Coconut palms in California: Newport Beach palm

 The dwarfed palm in Newport Beach was the northernmost outdoor coconut palm in the world and was planted in 1984, by a prior tenant of the building it stood by.
 It was located off California State Route 1 and almost touched the sidewalk.
 It was discovered by the International Palm Society members Bill Dickenson and Ralph Velez, who reached out to the business owners and informed them of its unusuality.
 The owners then contacted their gardeners and gave them specific instructions for the care of the tree.
 At one point, the tree started to develop the typical lean that the species commonly has, fostering concerns that the bend would bring it too far over the sidewalk.
 To solve this, Dickenson created a sling and wrapped it around the trunk, which, over time, pulled the tree back in the direction of the building.
 A small plaque accompanied the tree.
 The palm disappeared in 2015; the exact reason is unknown.

-Rumors have spread online that the northernmost coconut palm in the world would actually be a specimen located inside the Orto Botanico di Palermo, but the rumor was unfounded.
-There has also been some conversation about a palm in Funchal in Madeira Island, which has a similar latitude.

 Other palms

 A coconut palm was reported to be in an outdoor courtyard in La Quinta, being tall enough to be able to be seen from the street.
 It was transported from Hawaii.
 Some short-lived trees were also grown near the Salton Sea.

 It appears that the slightly inland areas of Southern California may offer more favorable conditions than the coastline.
-In addition to the ones mentioned above, there have also been videos of palms in Santa Ana and Del Mar.
+In addition to the ones mentioned above, there have also been videos of palms in Santa Ana and Del Mar, the latter of which has now deceased.
+The Santa Ana palm is significant, because unlike the Newport Beach specimen and others before it, this does not have any type of adjacent protection (e.g. walls).

-A specimen was recently discovered in a garden in Mesa, Arizona, which seems to indicate that other particularly warm areas of the Southwest may also have microclimates particularly favorable for outdoor cultivation of these palms.
+In 2021, a specimen was discovered in a garden in Mesa, Arizona, which was reported to have been growing since at least 2013.
+This seems to indicate that other particularly warm areas of the Southwest may also have microclimates particularly favorable for outdoor cultivation of these palms.